 Almost immediately after lasers were first created, laser tools were applied in manufacturing environments.
 A laser is much more than a beam of light; it is powerful energy that can be used to manipulate materials in a bevy of ways.
 Initially, laser technology was expensive and limited, but today, thanks to several advances in laser generation and manipulation — not to mention improvements to laser software — manufacturers can use laser tools to accomplish nearly every material processing task.
 Here are a few of the most common jobs for laser manufacturing:

 - Cutting.
-The most recognizable laser manufacturing task, laser cutting is possible on nearly any material.
+The most recognizable laser manufacturing task, laser cutting is possible on nearly any material including stainless steel.

 - Drilling.
 Faster and less messy than other drilling tools, lasers can produce thousands of holes in 3D surfaces of most materials.